 Ch 1: Introduction: Imaginaries and Modernities

-In this chapter we contextualize the West China mission field within the general history of West China in the late 19th and early 20th century, and within the evolution of Protestant missionary efforts, with particular attention to the tensions between evangelism and the pursuit of the social gospel in the Anglophone world.
+In this chapter we contextualize the West China mission field within the general history of West China in the late 19th and early 20th century, and within the evolution of Protestant missionary efforts in West China.
+We define the cohort of West China missionaries who are the subject of this study and explain why they are important.
 We introduce the concept of the theopolitical imaginary, with emphasis on social gospel theology and the cult of adventure.
-We will also explain how and why the concepts of microculture and transnationalism animate our work.

 We reflect on how our positionality as gendered members of the descent community and as humanist social scientists impacts and informs our work.
-The introduction will also explain our approaches to temporal and spatial aspects of the work, including the organization around phases in a lifespan, as well as the transliteration of place names from Chinese to various systems of English orthography.
-Specific research questions we address in the book are:
+This introductory chapter will also explain our approaches to temporal and spatial aspects of the work, including the organization around phases in a lifespan.

 1. Who were the West China missionaries, and what institutions made it possible for them to initiate and continue their work in West China?